Mary Higgins Clark: Later life

 In 1981, Higgins Clark happened to be in Washington, D.C., the day President Ronald Reagan was shot.
 Because she had a press pass she was able to join the media waiting to hear the President's prognosis.
 When the doctor finally arrived to start the press conference, Higgins Clark was one of the few people chosen to ask a question.

-In 2011, she served as the Grand Marshal of the St. Patrick's Day Parade in New York City.
+In 2011, she served as the Grand Marshal of the New York City St. Patrick's Day Parade.

-Higgins Clark died in Naples, Florida, on January 31, 2020, the day the UK left the EU.
-She was 92.
+In addition to her residence in Saddle River, Higgins Clark owned homes in Manhattan, Dennis, Massachusetts, and Naples, Florida.
+She died in Naples on January 31, 2020, at the age of 92.

 Success

 Popular reception

-Higgins Clark has had over 50 novels published, with millions of copies sold throughout the United States.
+Higgins Clark had over 50 novels published, with millions of copies sold throughout the United States.

 In 2001, the hardcover edition of Higgins Clark's On the Street Where You Live was Number One on the New York Times Hardcover Bestseller list at the same time that the paperback version of her novel Before I Say Good-bye reached Number One on the New York Times Paperback Bestseller list.

 Her books have been bestsellers in France, and have earned her the distinction of being named a Chevalier of the Order of Arts and Letters in France in 2000.
 She has been honored in France with the Grand Prix de Littérature Policière (1980) and the Deauville Film Festival Literary Award (1999).
 She was awarded the AIHS Gold Medal from the American Irish Historical Society, which is awarded to an Irish-American or Irish-national of significant accomplishment.

 Many of the books deal with crimes involving children or with telepathy.

-While Higgins Clark was aware that many people claiming to be psychics are behaving fraudulently, she believed that she had met people with genuine ESP powers.
+While Higgins Clark was aware that many people claiming to be psychics behave fraudulently, she believed that she had met people with genuine ESP powers.
 Nora Higgins, on looking at a photo of her eighteen-year-old son in his brand new Navy dress blues told Mary that "He has death in his eyes", and the young man died shortly after.
-A psychic Higgins Clark visited just as her second novel, Where Are the Children, was being published in paperback told her that she would become very famous and make a great deal of money.
+A psychic that Higgins Clark visited just as her second novel, Where Are the Children, was being published in paperback told her that she would become very famous and make a great deal of money.
 Although at the time she laughed off the prediction, the following week her novel reached the bestseller lists and she sold the movie rights shortly after, truly launching her career.